A physical protocol for observers near the boundary to obtain bulk information in quantum gravity: Setup

 In quantum mechanics, it is standard to allow observers to manipulate the system by acting with unitary operators.
 Note that it is {\em not} permissible to ``act'' on a state with arbitrary Hermitian operators.
 But Hermitian operators can be added to the Hamiltonian of the theory, and this results in a unitary transformation of the state.

-We want to remain within the realm of the semiclassical theory.
+We want to remain within the realm of the low-energy theory.
 We will do this by allowing the observers to {\em modify} the state through only low-energy simple unitaries.
 The allowed unitaries depend on a parameter $J$ and we demand that \be U = 1 + i J X + \Or[J^2], \ee where $X$ is a low-energy, Hermitian operator from the time band $[0, \epsilon]$ near the boundary of AdS.
 The operator $X$ must also be a simple operator which means that when it is expressed as a polynomial in the elementary observables $O(t,\Omega)$ of \eqref{phiboundval} it does not involve any terms of degree higher than $\Lambda$.
-We will only consider this unitary in the vicinity of $J = 0$, and even the $\Or[J^2]$ term in \eqref{hmod} will not be important in the analysis.
+We will only consider this unitary in the vicinity of $J = 0$.
+In \eqref{hmod} the reason that we have not written the $\Or[J^2]$ term explicitly is that, as we show below, it drops out of the analysis.

 The response of the system under the action of the unitary above can be written as a {\em modification of the state}, $|g \rangle \rightarrow |\gmod \rangle$ where \be |\gmod \rangle = |g \rangle + i J X | g \rangle + \Or[J^2]. \ee We pause to mention two points. \begin{enumerate} \item There are several physical ways of generating the unitary action \eqref{hmod}, and our protocol is insensitive to the method used.
 In the introduction, to keep the notation simple, we simply used the unitary $e^{i J X}$.
 But, physically it may be more natural for the observers to turn on a source near the boundary that deforms the Hamiltonian in the time-interval $[0, \epsilon]$ by a term, $-J x(t)$, where $\int_0^{\epsilon} x(t) d t = X$.
 The precise effect of this deformation is an action by the unitary ${\cal T}\left\{e^{i \int J x(t) d t} \right\}$ where ${\cal T}$ is the time-ordering symbol.
 But to first order this unitary also coincides with \eqref{hmod}, which is all that we require. \item We will consider many different manipulations of the state below.
 But, in order to avoid introducing a plethora of symbols, the relevant unitary is always denoted by $U$ and the the modified state is always represented by $|\gmod \rangle$.
 So, the notation $|\gmod \rangle$ may refer to different states below, but in each case it will appear immediately after we explain the manipulation that produces it. \end{enumerate}